Why Is Roofing Ventilation Important

 In summer, a poorly ventilated roof can result in an extremely hot attic space and moisture build-up which can lead to a variety of problems including warped and damaged shingles.
 Too much heat over time can also prematurely deteriorate roofing materials.

 Not only does a properly ventilated attic extend the life of your roof but it helps reduce energy costs.
 When the temperature increases outside, a properly vented roof allows heat to escape, thereby reducing the workload on fans and air conditioners used inside.
 Overall, reducing your energy consumption.

-Properly ventilating a roof during installation is vital to protect against the problems caused by seasonal weather patterns.
+Properly ventilating a roof is vital to protect against the problems caused by seasonal weather patterns.
 When reroofing your home, it’s the ideal time to ask your roofer to evaluate your ventilation and make sure the proper amount of ventilation is installed.

 Penfolds’ installation teams are fully trained and know what to look for to ensure your vents are operating efficiently.
 A properly ventilated roof can help avoid future, often costly, repairs later down the road.